How to Properly Insure Your Italian Rental Car

 When renting a car in Italy you must purchase collision (CDW) and theft insurance.
 Declining this insurance is not an option and the price you are quoted will always include it.
 Sounds good except there's a catch: the insurance comes with a substantial deductible or excess, usually in the €1000 to €3000 range.
 That means if there is damage to your rental car, or if it stolen, you will pay the first €1000 to €3000 to repair to replace it.

-So how do you reduce the deductible?
+So how do you cover the deductible?
 There are three ways:

 - Buy Super CDW/theft insurance at the rental counter.
 This will reduce the deductible/excess, often to zero.
 Disadvantages are that it can be expensive and may not cover everything on the car.
 Insurance offered by car rental companies often does not cover such items as wheels, glass, side mirrors, lamps, interior, undercarriage, locks and roof.